The Lipid Codex

 What this is

-The Lipid Codex (TLC) is a serialized set of short “Case File” episodes published on Substack.
-Each case file is a clue, not a chapter.
+The Lipid Codex, or TLC, is a serialized set of short “Case File” episodes published on Substack.

 When Season One is complete, I’ll stitch these files into a full manuscript with expanded scenes, deeper character threads, and the connective tissue a book requires.

-And if the universe is feeling generous (or Hollywood gets bored), yes: screenplay.
+And if the universe is feeling generous, or Hollywood gets bored, yes: screenplay.

-Where to Read it
+Where to read it

 Case File 001: Imaging Suite B